Louise Juliane of Erbach: Biography

+Regency

 During the Thirty Years' War, Ernest served in the army and Louise Juliane led the county's government.
 In 1632, they travelled to Frankfurt, to ask King Gustavus Adolphus of Sweden to help their beleaguered country.
 However, Ernest died there, aged 32.
 In his will, he left the county to his son Louis and made Louise Juliane his guardian and regent while he was still underage.
 In case he would die prematurely, the two remaining daughters would inherit the county.

 Louise Juliane took up the regency and held that this prevented her from remarrying.
 She administered the county skillfully.
 In 1636, her son Louis died, almost seven years old.
 With his death, the male line of Sayn-Wittgenstein-Sayn died out.
 Louis Albert, one of her late husband's half-brothers, forced her to transfer the county to him and his two brothers, disregarding Ernest's will.
 Two months later, Louise Juliane rescinded her consent to this transfer.
 Count Christian, Louis Albert's youngest brother then besieged Altenkirchen and the Electorate of Mainz besieged Hachenburg.
-Hachenburg had to surrender when the food ran out and Louise Juliane and her daughters fled to Freusburg.
+Hachenburg had to surrender when the food ran out, and Louise Juliane and her daughters fled to Freusburg.
 When the Electorate of Trier prepared to besiege Freusburg, she fled to Friedewald, where she found safety.
 Louise Juliane sued her in-laws before the Reichskammergericht and before the Emperor.
 She sent her councillors to Münster and Osnabrück where the Peace of Westphalia of 1648 was being negotiated.
 The rights of her daughters were recognized and, with Swedish assistance, one part of the county after the other was returned to her.

+Later life

 In 1652, she handed over the County of Sayn to her daughters, who divided it into Sayn-Wittgenstein-Altenkirchen and Sayn-Wittgenstein-Hachenburg.
 Sayn-Wittgenstein-Hachenburg was given to Ernestine, who was married to Count Salentin Ernest of Manderscheid-Blankenheim.
 It was held by the Counts of Manderscheid for several generations, then inherited by the Burgraves of Kirchberg and in 1799 by Nassau-Weilburg.
 Sayn-Altenkirchen was given to Johannetta.
 Via her second husband, John George I, Duke of Saxe-Eisenach, it went to the younger line of Saxe-Eisenach.
 After that line died out in 1741, Sayn-Altenkirchen fell to Brandenburg-Ansbach.
 In 1791, it was given to Prussia and in 1802 to Nassau-Usingen.

 Louise Juliane died on 16 September 1670 in Friedewald.
 She was buried beside her husband and her son in the crypt of the castle church in Hachenburg.